-TIA is continuing to vigorously oppose an Auckland Council targeted rate on commercial accommodation providers.
-The Council agreed to adopt the targeted rate proposal on 1 June despite strong opposition.
+TIA opposed the Auckland Council targeted rate on commercial accommodation providers.
+The Council agreed to adopt the targeted rate proposal on 1 June 2017 despite strong opposition.

 It is inequitable to target commercial accommodation providers when the benefits of tourism are spread throughout Auckland’s economy.